 - Explore learning from the mistake and figure out how to prevent the same mistake in the future

 - Take care of yourself (mental, emotional, physical, spiritual)

 Forgiveness as an Avenue to Happiness

 Yes, when you forgive someone, the act feels very outward.
 But actually, when you forgive, it affects yourself just as much as the other person.
 Forgiveness gives you the space to accept any pain or hurt and begin to move past them.
 The energy you once gave to negativity can be redirected to creating a better present and self.

 Forgiveness and Therapy with CPA

-We know you’re doing the best you can try to navigate the new social norms of the world.
+We know you’re doing the best you can to try to navigate the new social norms of the world.
 Admitting you need a bit of help is the strongest thing you can do as it means you can act as a better provider and support system for those you care about and want to protect.
 As scary as it seems, being vulnerable with your emotions is a way to make your life and the lives of others better.